angr/angr-doc/docs/examples.md

 ais3_crackme has been developed by Tyler Nighswander (tylerni7) for ais3 summer school.
 It is an easy crackme challenge, checking its command line argument.

+### ReverseMe: Modern Binary Exploitation - CSCI 4968

+Author: David Manouchehri (GitHub [@Manouchehri](https://github.com/Manouchehri))

+[This folder](https://github.com/angr/angr-doc/tree/master/examples/CSCI-4968-MBE/challenges) contains scripts used to solve some of the challenges with angr.
+At the moment it only contains the examples from the IOLI crackme suite, but eventually other solutions will be added.

 ## Exploitation Examples